 The Bottom Line

-Basically, what we know is that adequate zinc may support arousal in men, so that’s a good thing.
+If you want to eat food that boosts your libido, try some of the suggestions above.
+As for oysters, what we know is that adequate zinc may support arousal in men, so that’s a good thing.
 And remember my point about sexual desire being rooted in your brain?
 If oysters remind you of romance and get you in the mood, why not eat them?
 They’re incredibly delicious and rich in omega-3s, vitamin B12, and zinc and selenium, which support thyroid health.